What Is a Cover Letter?

 Example: “I am confident that my skills and drive fit this position well, and I would bring positive and professional energy to Greenspring Media.”

-Example: “I look forward to meeting with you to discuss how my qualifications and experience would be an asset to your team.
+Example: “I’d value the opportunity to meet with you to discuss how my qualifications and experience would be an asset to your team.”

 Sentence Three: Thank them for their time and consideration.